 When a student seeks medical or crisis assistance for another student who is in violation of school policy, both parties may be exempt from disciplinary sanctions as they pertain to the safety of the individuals.

-The university’s priority is to get help for an individual exhibiting such signs; therefore, certain actions or special regulations may be required if deemed to be in the best interest of the student’s personal health.
-Counseling or professional intervention may be needed to determine the nature and depth of a suspected problem.
-In some instances, a student’s behavior or circumstance may be of such extreme nature that it causes disruptions in the residence halls or in the community at large.
-In that event, and upon evaluation, the determination may be made by the Behavioral Intervention Team that the student would be best served by being removed or restricted from the university residential community, given a new room assignment, relocated to another residence hall, or restricted from the university at large until approved to return to campus and/or the original living arrangement.
+Certain actions or special regulations may be required if deemed to be in the best interest of the student's personal health.
+In some instances, a student's behavior or circumstance may be of such extreme nature that it causes disruptions in the residence halls or in the community at large.
+In these cases, the Behavioral Intervention Team (Chap Track) may determine that it is best for the student to be removed or restricted from the university at large until approved to return to campus and/or the original living arrangement.
 If a student does not accept the decision of the Behavioral Intervention Team voluntarily, disciplinary action may be taken.

 "Do you know that your bodies are temples of the Holy Spirit who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore, honor God with your bodies." - 1 Corinthians 6:19-20

 As a Christ-centered, academic community of learners, outward appearances should reflect the pursuit of lives of purpose and service.
 As a part of that outward appearance, clothing and how it is worn can contribute to or distract from a student's spiritual, mental, and physical success on campus and beyond.
 The university's goal is to provide an environment where students are mentored in every facet of their lives, including preparing them to recognize the importance of dressing appropriately as they prepare for future endeavors.